steveoc64/petstore/README.md

 - `make` runs tests, code generators, builds the code and builds the docker container

-- `make generate` to execute code generators
+- `make generate` to execute any code generators needed
 - `make test` to run tests
 - `make build` to build the application
+- `make run` to build and run locally from the command line
 - `make docker` to build the docker container

 ## Design Decisions - Architecture